 The best part about being able to make these at home?
 You can make a double batch and freeze half.
 That way whenever you get the craving, all you have to do is whip up a batch of the sauce and you can have these on the table in no time!

-To freeze the dumplings simply place them in a single layer on a parchment lined baking sheet.
+To freeze the dumplings simply place the uncooked wontons in a single layer on a parchment lined baking sheet.
 Place in the freezer until frozen.
 Once frozen transfer them to resealable plastic bags.

 Overhead photo of shrimp and pork wontons in a white bowl.